-This act is identical to HB 54 (2003). $\ensuremath{\mathsf{JIM}}$ $\ensuremath{\mathsf{ERTLE}}$
+This act is identical to HB 54 (2003).
+JIM ERTLE

-012303 Second Read and Referred S Judiciary & Civil & S128 Criminal Jurisprudence Committee
+012303 Second Read and Referred S Judiciary & Civil & S128 Criminal Jurisprudence Committee counties.

-SCS/SB 199 - This act modifies the classification of counties.
 The assessed valuation necessary to qualify as a first class county is increased from the current \$450 million to \$600 million.